-A couple of days ago, we've asked you to send us all your questions about electric boats.
-To give you the best answers, we've asked Artem Loginov, founder of Volta Yachts, to share his experience and expertise.
-Volta is a dealership specialized in hybrid and electric boats—for a sustainable experience on the water.
-So, here are the answers to your most asked questions.
+A couple of days ago, we asked you to send us all your questions about electric boats.
+To give you the best answers, we then asked Artëm Loginov, founder of Volta Yachts and Product Manager at Boatim, to share his experience and expertise.
+Volta Yachts is a boat dealership that specializes in hybrid and electric boats that pro sustainable experience on the water.
+Keep reading to find answers to the most asked questions.

 Thanks for all your questions about electric boats.
-Stay tuned for another article about the electrification of the boat market.
+Stay tuned for further articles about the electrification of the boat market.